One of social media’s best kept secrets is how to make Buffer loop endlessly. We’re going to show you how.

-Trust me when I tell you that if you develop your audience and then you start tweeting often that you will find that your audience starts to grow on its own.
+Trust me when I tell you that if you develop your audience and then you start tweeting often that you will find that your audience starts to grow magically.
 When this starts to happen you get a little tingle and that tingle is related to impression addiction.

-Seriously, your amygdala is linked to the analytics in your Twitter account that releases oxytocin every time you generate 100,000 impressions in a week.
+Seriously, your amygdala is linked to the analytics in your Twitter account.
+Every time you gain 500 followers it releases oxytocin.
+It releases even more oxytocin why you generate 100,000 impressions in a week.

 This is it, folks.

 - Log in to ifttt.com (create an account) with your twitter account open

 - For This: Select “Twitter to Buffer”